Redesigning a 3D Scene-Builder Software Interface

 The existing UI of Event Render (above) suffered from a number of usability issues, lack of consistency, and visual clutter.

-The tools menu (upper-right) was a prime example, with all tools appearing next to eachother without separation by group or function.
-Furthermore, buttons used "system" or "insider" language, which made their operations challenging to parse.
+The tools menu (upper-right) was a key area for improvement, as it showed all tools next to each-other without separation by group or function.
+Furthermore, buttons used "system" or "insider" language, which made their operations challenging to decipher.
 Lastly, the inconsistent use of icons, font size, and color increased cognitive load and visual clutter.

 I saw another clear opportunity for improvement with what I came to call "selection controls" (right screen edge).
 These functions would appear once a user had selected an object in their scene, allowing them to toggle between sizes, group items, change the color, etc. But as it stood all controls would appear when ANY object was selected, regardless of whether they applied to the current selection.
 Making the selection controls sensitive to context would be a massive usability improvement since users could immediately see and understand the relevant tools available to their current selection.